CiscoDevNet/terraform-provider-intersight/website/docs/r/config_exporter.html.markdown

 ---
+subcategory: "config"
 layout: "intersight"
 page_title: "Intersight: intersight_config_exporter"
-sidebar_current: "docs-intersight-resource-config-exporter"
 description: |-
   All export operations are captured as Exporter instances.
 Users shall use this Exporter mo to track the export operation progress.
 ---

-# Resource: intersight_config._exporter
+# Resource: intersight_config_exporter
 All export operations are captured as Exporter instances.
 Users shall use this Exporter mo to track the export operation progress.
 ## Argument Reference